-You have read business magazines, reviewed business opportunity material, read success stories of others and now you are ready to get started with your own business.
+You have read business magazines, reviewed business opportunity material, read success stories of others and now you are ready to get started with becoming your own boss.
 Your next step is to determine what type of business is best for you.
 This is the most important part of your research phase, because it will be one of the keys to a successful start.
-The more you know about yourself, your likes and dislikes the easier it will be to find a business idea that you can get passionate about.
+The more you know about yourself, your likes and dislikes the easier it will be to find a business idea that you can get passionate about and monetize.

 While passion does not pay the bills, it is that part of your mindset that will keep you going during the challenging times.
-An easy way to start getting in touch with the “passionate you” is to start a business idea journal.
+An easy way to get in touch with the “passionate you” is to start a business idea journal.
 This can be a spiral bound notebook or a 3- ring binder filled with paper to write on.
-Keep it with you at all times and Whenever you find yourself having a thought of like or dislike about something start thinking of business ideas that can relieve the pain, solve the problem, be the solution or serve the need.
+Keep it with you at all times and whenever you find yourself having a thought of like or dislike about something, start thinking of business ideas that can relieve the pain, solve the problem, be the solution or serve the need.

 It will be important to not just go with the first idea concept you discover or come up with.
 You should have at least 3 to 5 ideas that you truly think are viable before you make a decision on the final one.